 Overnight Capital Cost (\$/kW).
 An estimate of the project development and construction cost.
 "Overnight" refers to what the cost would be if the plant were built instantly, or over one night.
-This cost constitutes a sum of the engineering, procurement, and construction (EPC) costs, plus owner's costs (costs incurred by the project developer - permits, licenses, land, project development costs, infrastructure, taxes, regulatory compliance costs, etc.).
+This cost constitutes a sum of the EPC costs, plus owner's costs (costs incurred by the project developer - permits, licenses, land, project development costs, infrastructure, taxes, regulatory compliance costs, etc.).

 All-In Capital Cost (\$/kW).
-An estimate of the total investment cost related to capital, including the cost of securing financing, interesting during construction, and escalation during construction.
+An estimate of the total investment cost related to capital, including the cost of securing financing, interest during construction, and escalation during construction.